Skip to Content

 moving to Australia is hard working holiday visa

-We first arrived in Perth in 2013 and took us over a month to find any job!
+We first arrived in Perth in 2013 and it took us over a month to find any job!

 Our savings dwindled while the beer and stress did not.